QGEP/docs/_sources/user-guide/editing/editing.rst.txt

 Split a reach (channel) into different reaches
 -----------------------------------------------

 This is a quite complex function and not jet implemented in QGEP.
-There exists a QGIS-Tool to split objects, but if you use this tool with vw_qgep_reach - layer, you will get a database error, because the obj_id if the split (= duplicated) records are no more unique.
+There exists a QGIS-Tool to split objects, but if you use this tool with vw_qgep_reach - layer, you will get a database error, because the obj_id of the split (= duplicated) records are no more unique.

 Temporary solution: Change the existing reach and draw the second reach manually.
 Control the connections.

 There will be later a tool in QGEP to split reaches.
 The user has to decide, if splitting concerns only class reach or also the class channel, if there a new wastewater node shall be added and connected.
 The tool shall be able to calculate the new reachpoint - levels and should change the existing network-element-connections if necessary.

-`Link to the Homepage of the Swiss Waste Water Association - Datamodel VSA-DSS: <http://dss.vsa.ch>`_